jaisal64/Applying-Markov-Chains-to-predict-LA-Lakers-Game-results/Readme.txt

-Applying 1st and Higher Order Markov Chains
+Applying 1st and Higher Order Markov Chains to predict results of Future games of LA lakers